integrations

 ###Workflow

-Create .github/workflows/commit-scan.yml in your repository:
+Create .github/workflows/pr-scan.yml in your repository:

 YAML

-name: Commit Security Scan
+name: PR Security Scan

 on: